Onlyfans Taxes Guide For Creators Based In USA [Updated For 2024]

 - Self Employment tax deduction (The IRS treats the “employer” portion of the self-employment tax as a business expense and allows you to deduct it accordingly.

-Remember, you’ll be paying the first 7.65% whether you’re self-employed or work for someone else.
-You’re indirectly contributing to your employer’s share because that money isn’t payable by your employer.
+Remember, you’ll pay the first 7.65% whether you’re self-employed or work for someone else.
+You’re indirectly contributing to your employer’s share because your employer doesn’t pay that money.